boraoden/boraoden.github.io/_posts/2026-04-12-three-colours-white-en.md

 karol, you are a smart and good guy, i would love to have some votka with you my fella.

-yeah, i praised karol but still had to to put julie delpy smiling at the wedding to the end.
+yeah, i praised karol but still had to put julie delpy smiling at the wedding to the end.

 ![]({{site.baseurl}}/images/white.jpg)